US jury finds top Senator Bob Menendez guilty in bribery trial

 Top Democrat faces growing calls to resign after being found guilty of accepting cash, gold bars and other bribes.

-Top United States Senator Bob Menendez has been found guilty of all 16 criminal counts he faced in a widely watched bribery trial in New York, including corruption and acting as an unregistered foreign agent.
+Top United States Senator Bob Menendez has been found guilty of all 16 criminal counts he faced in a widely watched corruption trial in New York, including bribery and acting as an unregistered foreign agent.

 A Manhattan federal court jury delivered its verdict on Tuesday after deliberating for more than 12 hours over three days.